Tuesday, December 31, 2024

 Giselle glanced at her passenger, seemingly confused by the silence.
 "What?
 Oh, right.
 What do you think about the idea?"

+The fashion magnate smiled at her new partner.
 "And call me Party Girl.
 When we're together, let's do the brand."

-Those words didn't make sense together in that order.
 "What do you mean?"
 Alicia asked, raising an eyebrow.

 Alicia nodded.
-"Of course I am."
+"Of course."

 Party Girl smiled.
 "Thanks, The Goon.
 I knew you were my perfect partner!
 Now we just need a name.
 How about Party Girl and the Party Girls?"